- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Exposure therapies are often misunderstood and conjure images of people being forced into elevators, snake pits, or whatever is the “worst-case-scenario” of their deepest fears.

 While exposure therapies will obviously involve exposures to fears, they are not as cavalier and harshly presented as many perceive.

 For individuals with eating disorders, exposure therapies allow them to gradually face the fears that contribute to their disorder and replace maladaptive behaviors with effective methods of coping.

 What is Exposure and Response Prevention Therapy?

-Components of Exposure Response Prevention Therapy
+Exposure and Response Prevention Therapy Steps

-Uses of Exposure Response Prevention Therapy
+Exposure and Response Prevention Therapy and Eating Disorders

-Page Last Reviewed on February 7, 2022 and Updated By: Jacquelyn Ekern, MS, LPC on April 25, 2012
+Page Last Reviewed on February 7, 2022 and Updated By: Jacquelyn Ekern, MS, LPC